Coby Fleener, TE, Stanford

 Michael Egnew, TE, Missouri

-Height: 6-6.
-Weight: 240.
-Projected 40 Time: 4.75.
-Projected Round (2012): 4.
-11/4/11: Egnew has been a disappointment this season.
-His production has dropped off dramatically and he doesn't look like he has the speed to be a receiving tight end in the NFL.
-In five games, Egnew has 30 receptions for 363 yards and two touchdowns.
+Egnew had a disappointing senior season.
+His production dropped off dramatically from 2010, and it doesn't look like he has the speed to be a receiving tight end in the NFL.
+Egnew had 50 receptions for 523 yards and three touchdowns this year.
 He had a big game against Iowa State with six receptions for 105 yards and a score.
-Otherwise Egnew has been quiet this season.
+Egnew caught 12 passes for 69 yards against Baylor.
+Otherwise, he was quiet this season.

 8/19/11: Michael Egnew was one of the top targets for Blaine Gabbert over the past couple of years at Missouri.
 Egnew caught 90 passes for 762 yards, an average of 8.5 per catch, and five touchdowns.
 It will be a challenge for him to duplicate those numbers in 2011 without Gabbert.